 People are always asking me how I come up with all the Simple Solutions for Today’s Homeowner with Danny Lipford.
 It’s a valid question, especially when you consider that we’ve taped well over 200 Simple Solution segments in the past nine years.

 Most of the tool tips and home-remodeling hints come directly from my experiences working in the building trades, and as a serial DIYer.
 But I also get great Simple Solution ideas from Danny, director Scott Gardner, even television viewers and online visitors.
 (Got a Simple Solutions tip?
-Send it along to email@example.com/~todaysk5 and perhaps we’ll air it.)
+Share it using our questions page at: https://todayshomeowner.com/listen/ask-questions/ and perhaps we’ll air it.)

 My TV career reaches new heights!